aetas-github-training/sahno-test-repo/README.md

 Hello my name is Chris and this is my repository

-My course partner is John
+My course partner is John F